Veterinary Oncologic Surgery

 What Happens During Oncologic Surgery

 Our board-certified veterinary surgeons are highly knowledgeable and skilled in various oncologic surgeries.
-In addition, our location within the Advanced Veterinary Specialty Group building allows us to easily work with board-certified oncologists and radiologists.
-Together we will work collaboratively to determine when and if surgical treatment is needed.
+In addition, our location within the Advanced Veterinary Specialty Group building allows us to collaborate with other board-certified specialists when needed.
+Together, we will work to determine the most appropriate surgical approach.